7Block Labs

 1) Shares: ERC‑4626 vaults, with async flows via ERC‑7540

-• Use ERC‑4626 for share accounting (assets↔shares conversion) so exchanges, custodians, and DeFi legos integrate you day one.
-It’s the canonical standard for tokenized vaults. (eips.ethereum.org)
+• Go ahead and use ERC‑4626 for share accounting (you know, the whole assets↔shares conversion thing).
+It'll help exchanges, custodians, and all those DeFi legos to jump on board from day one.
+It's basically the go-to standard for tokenized vaults.
+Check it out here: (eips.ethereum.org).

-• If your fund accepts multiple deposit assets (e.g., USDC, USDT, EURC) or has multiple entry points, add ERC‑7575 (multi-asset extension) to keep one share token across multiple asset adapters. (eips.ethereum.org)
+• Lastly, if your fund is open to multiple deposit assets (like USDC, USDT, or EURC) or has different entry points, don’t forget to add ERC‑7575 (the multi-asset extension).
+It keeps things simple by maintaining one share token across various asset adapters.
+Dive into the details here: (eips.ethereum.org).

 2) NAV: deterministic oracle pipelines (pull, push, optimistic)

-• Institutional data standardization: Chainlink’s Data Standard (ODP) supports NAV/PoR “SmartData” alongside price feeds and streams—useful when your administrator (or custodian) must publish official end-of-day NAV with signed proofs. (docs.chain.link)
+• Institutional data standardization: You can’t go wrong with Chainlink’s Data Standard (ODP), which has got your back with NAV/PoR “SmartData” along with price feeds and streams.
+This is particularly great when your administrator or custodian needs to publish the official end-of-day NAV complete with signed proofs. (docs.chain.link)

 3) Settlement rails: stablecoins first, multi-chain second